thegooddocsproject/templates/README.md

 ## How to use these templates

 We like to compare the three template types to aisles in a grocery store.
 The templates they contain are ingredients that you can combine to create your documentation.
 You'll definitely need more than one template to build your full set of documentation.
-You'll aso need to think about the recipesthat you use to combine these ingredients into effective documentation.
+You'll aso need to think about the recipes that you use to combine these ingredients into effective documentation.

 ## The templates